oliverfields/reqy-site/source/setup-repository.rst

 | $ reqy new req requirements/customer-service-automation/ticket-system
 | $ reqy new req requirements/sales-force-automation/provide-customer-info

 The packages and requiremnts need fleshing out, the following content is added to the files in the *requirements* directory.
-Both requirements and requirement packages must have at least a *Description*, *Rationale* and *Scope* attribute set.
+Both requirements and requirement packages must have at least a *Description*, *Rationale* and *Delineation* attribute set.

 .. warning::
   All attributes are specified as *<name>: <value>*.
 Value must be all on one line or subsequent lines must be indented by two spaces.